-Stress-related disorders and diseases have been on the rise in the whole population for decades, according to data from the Centers for Disease Control and Prevention, including those leading to these deaths of despair, but also to heart disease
+Stress-related disorders and diseases have been on the rise in the whole population for decades, according to data from the Centers for Disease Control and Prevention, including those leading to these deaths of despair, but also to heart disease, obesity, and diabetes.

 Minorities have gained some ground materially, in relative terms, over recent decades, but they also did not start with an assumption of being in control in the wider society.
 Losing a sense of control that you believed you had, whether real or not, justified or not, creates stressful dislocations.

 We have seen this pattern before.
 In the disintegration of the Soviet Union in the 1990s, the group that saw itself as having substantial control – middle-aged Russian men in particular – experienced a similar loss of control, economically and in terms of cultural identity as the “socialist vanguard.”
 They also died younger, suffering dramatic increases in early mortality.